Denoising Diffusion Models for Anomaly Localization in Medical Images: Types of Supervision for Diffusion-based Anomaly Localization

-Following an image-to-image translation task, we aim to answer the question “How would a patient appear if pathology X was not present?” \cite{sanchez2022healthy}.
-According to the reconstruction-based method presented in~\cref{subsection: basicidea}, first an input image $x_P$ is encoded to noise using~\cref{eq:ddim_reversed} for $L$ steps.
-Thereby, all anatomical information is stored in a noisy image $x_L$.
-Leveraging a data setup as presented in~\cref{fig:weaksupervision}, weak labels can be used for guidance during denoising. \\ \\ \textbf{Gradient Guidance}: In \cite{wolleb2022anomaly}, a classification network $C$ is trained to distinguish between sets $\mathcal{H}$ and $\mathcal{P}$.
+\paragraph{Gradient Guidance} In \cite{wolleb2022anomaly}, a classification network $C$ is trained to distinguish between sets $\mathcal{H}$ and $\mathcal{P}$.
 Gradient guidance towards the healthy class $\mathcal{H}$ is applied in each denoising step, as described in~\cref{subsec:evolution}. \cite{hu2023conditional} employs a similar approach but locates the desired class by approximating the derivative of the output of a class-conditional diffusion model with respect to the desired label $\mathcal{H}$, rather than using the gradient of an external classification model $C$.
 Another gradient-based approach is introduced in \cite{fontanella2023diffusion}, whereby a saliency map from an adversarial counterfactual attention module identifies pathological areas in medical images.
-During denoising, only these regions are altered using a masking and stitching algorithm.\\ \\ \textbf{Gradient-free Guidance:} As presented in~\cref{subsec:evolution}, a class-conditional diffusion model $\epsilon(x_t,t,c)$ can be trained on the classes $\mathcal{H}$ and $\mathcal{P}$.
-During denoising, the generation process is guided towards the healthy class by conditioning on $c=\mathcal{H}$ \cite{sanchez2022healthy}.
-Building on \cite{ho2022classifier}, in \cite{che2024anofpdm}, the forward process of diffusion models is employed for weakly supervised anomaly detection. \\ \\ \textbf{Limitations.} While weakly supervised methods are more flexible than fully supervised approaches in mimicking human experts' outlining of a specific type of anomaly, they still have limitations in detecting diverse anomalies.
-Depending on the anomalies present in dataset $\mathcal{P}$, the model is trained to distinguish between the distributions of $\mathcal{P}$ and $\mathcal{H}$, which may result in overlooking other types of anomalies in the input images.
+During denoising, only these regions are altered using a masking and stitching algorithm.\\

+\paragraph{Gradient-free Guidance} As presented in~\cref{subsec:evolution}, a class-conditional diffusion model $\epsilon(x_t,t,c)$ can be trained on the classes $\mathcal{H}$ and $\mathcal{P}$.
+During denoising, the generation process is guided towards the healthy class by conditioning on $c=\mathcal{H}$ \citep{sanchez2022healthy}.
+Building on \cite{ho2022classifier}, in \cite{che2024anofpdm}, the forward process of diffusion models is employed for weakly supervised anomaly detection.
+Leveraging class activation maps (CAMs), \cite{yoon2024diffusion} enhance pseudo-mask quality by combining diffusion features with transformer-based CAMs using cross-attention, and enforces patch-level consistency to boost segmentation performance. \\